mkdoc/mkparse/API.md

 Pattern that determines how to strip leading whitespace from lines.

-By default will match a single space or a tab character once, depending upon your comment style you should adjust this so that whitespace is preserved as intended.
+By default will match one or two spaces, depending upon your comment style you should adjust this so that whitespace is preserved as intended.

 #### parse